tubalmartin/riloadr/README.md

 A name to identify which images Riloadr must process.
 This name must be added to the `class` attribute of each `img` tag in a group.
 When you create a Riloadr object, you're creating an image group.
-You can create different image groups setting a different `name` option on each Riloadr object even if all images share the same `root`.
+You can create different image groups setting a different `name` option for each Riloadr object even if all images share the same `root`.

 ```js
     // We're creating 2 image groups that share the same root (body)